- Grammarly Grammar and Spell Check

 Grammarly Grammar and Spell Check

 Runs spell and grammar checks in the background while you work.
 Always getting smarter and learns how you write.
 Does ninety percent of the work of a professional editor.
 This is what we're going to talk about in this Grammarly Review.

 Most people think that spell and grammar checking should be free.
 We are used to them as part of our word processors.
-However, this product will save you more than it's price in time-saved alone during the first month.
+However, this product will save you more than its price in time-saved alone during the first month.